Korean (한글로 보기)

 Early Life and Education

 Lee began writing music with the computer when he was 13.
-After probing all kinds of music for 10 years while leading rock bands, analyzing Bach and Final Fantasy, and writing atonal music without formal exposure to serialism, Dongryul finally came to the US in 2008 to study at the Eastman School (BM) as a 29 year old freshman.
-To prepare for this late embarkation, he studied music and practiced piano privately for five years[4] while working as software engineer[5], after earning a degree in computer science and industrial system engineering (BS) from Yonsei University.
+After probing all kinds of music for 10 years while leading college rock bands, analyzing Bach and Final Fantasy, and writing self-invented atonal music, Dongryul finally came to the US in 2008 to study at the Eastman School (BM) as a 29 year old freshman.
+Prior to this embarkation, he studied music and practiced piano privately for five years[4] while working as software engineer[5], after earning a degree in computer science and industrial system engineering (BS) from Yonsei University.
 He completed his MM and DMA degrees in composition-theory at the University of Illinois Urbana-Champaign, where he administered the McFarland Carillon.
-Lee was the 2020-21 CCCC Postdoctoral Researcher at the University of Chicago’s Center for Contemporary Composition.
+Lee was the 2020-21 CCCC Postdoctoral Researcher at the University of Chicago’s Center for Contemporary Composition, and taught at North Central College, Harper College, the University of Chicago, and the University of Illinois Urbana-Champaign.
 Lee is an assistant professor of music at Loyola University Chicago, where he serves as the coordinator of Theory and Composition.
-He previously taught at North Central College, Harper College, the University of Chicago, and the University of Illinois Urbana-Champaign.

 Studies

 He studied composition with Jukka Tiensuu, Reynold Tharp, Heinrich Taube, Stephen Andrew Taylor, Erin Gee, Carlos Sanchez-Gutierrez, Ricardo Zohn-Muldoon, David Liptak, and Tae-hoon Kim, and conducting with Brad Lubman and Mark Davis Scatterday, and piano with Tony Caramia, Ji Yun Lee, and Yoon Jeong Kim.
-Additionally, he studied at short-term academies with Chaya Czernowin (SICPP 2021), Jennifer Higdon (ACA 2020), Jukka Tiensuu (Sävellyspaja 2018), Julian Anderson (SICPP 2018), Mario Davidovsky (Composers Conference 2017), and Joshua Fineberg (Domaine Forget 2017), and attended masterclasses and seminars led by Hans Abrahamsen, Tristan Murail, Unsuk Chin, Oliver Knussen, Ben Johnston, Brian Ferneyhough and Helmut Lachenmann to name a few.
+Additionally, he studied at short-term academies with Chaya Czernowin (SICPP 2021), Jennifer Higdon (ACA 2020), Jukka Tiensuu (Sävellyspaja 2018), Julian Anderson (SICPP 2018), Mario Davidovsky (Composers Conference 2017), and Joshua Fineberg (Domaine Forget 2017).
 He also studied rock vocal techniques in 1999 with Myungki Kim, a renowned Korean underground heavy-metal vocalist.

 1. Adjudicated by the jury: Thomas Adès (chair), Unsuk Chin, Chaya Czernowin, Gyula Fekete.